SreevidhyaNagireddy/SreevidhyaNagireddy/README.md

 I'm Sree vidhya Nagireddy, a passionate Artificial Intelligence and Machine Learning enthusiast currently pursuing my B.Tech in Computer Science (2nd year).

 🌱 I’m actively learning AI/ML concepts and exploring their real-world applications.
-💻 Skilled in programming with [mention key languages/tools like Python, C++, etc.].
+💻 Skilled in programming with all the appropriate skills.
 🚀 Interested in building projects that blend innovation with practical problem-solving.
 📫 Let's connect and collaborate!